threefoldtecharchive/jumpscaleX_core/docs/logger/README.md

           --id_from TEXT    filter by logs id from , defaults to None
         ```

+- `js_logs -a threebotserver find_fs --message "index"`: This will search all logs for message with message connection error
+and will include the logs from file system which are stored as msgpacks in `/sandbox/var/logs/<APP-NAME>`.
+    - other filters for find_fs:

+         ```bash
+          --file_path TEXT  filter by logsfilepath logs come from , defaults to None --level TEXT      filter by log level , defaults to None --data TEXT       filter by log data , defaults to None --cat TEXT        filter by category, defaults to empty string --message TEXT    filter by string
+          --processid TEXT  filter by process id, defaults to None --time_from TEXT  filter by time within a span from specific time, defaults to None
+          --time_to TEXT    filter by time within a span until specific time , defaults to None
+          --id_from TEXT    filter by logs id from , defaults to None
+        ```

 - `js_logs -a threebotserver count all=True`: will show logs count, if all=True will also count logs in filesystem

 ## For References: